Journey Of My Real Estate Agent Career

 What made me chose a career in real estate?

 I bought my first home in 2002.
-That triggered my interest in Real Estate.
-But the most important factor which attracts me to the Real Estate Career is time flexibility.
+That triggered my interest in property.
+But the most important factor which attracts me to the Real Estate Agent Career is time flexibility.
 I am not bounded by a 9 to 5 job.
 I had a dream to travel frequently, for holidays and voluntarism.
 Voluntarism has not materialized, but it is not far from my mind.

 After a sleepless night thinking of the 101 scenarios that could happen, I finally met the buyer the next day.
 I apologized to him, expecting a big scolding from him.
 Surprisingly he was quite cool about it.
 He asked the seller to let him know which groups of loan shark he had borrowed the money from.
 He is in the "moneylending business" and will talk to them to not harass him!